virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

     - 1T = 1TB
 - `distribution` *[optional]* - defines environment distribution across hardware hosts within the platform

-The following parameters are available for Docker nodes only:
+The following parameters are available for Docker and Docker-based nodes only:

 - `image` *[optional]* - name and tag of Docker image
 - `links` *[optional]* - Docker links